igorskyflyer/npm-keppo/README.md

 maxIncreaseMinor(): number
 ```

-Returns the maximum possible value that can be used to increase the minor version number.
+Returns the maximum safe value that can be used to increase the minor version number.
+Based on JavaScript’s `Number.MAX_SAFE_INTEGER`, ensuring arithmetic remains precise.

 Read more about Integer safety on [**MDN**](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number/isSafeInteger).